Vancouver Island University: Master of Business Administration (MBA) program

-Aboriginal involvement
+Indigenous involvement

-VIU developed governing board and senate policies as well as aboriginal governed councils within the university structure.
-Aboriginal elders are present on campus at VIU to provide social supports.
-VIU has developed an Aboriginal Shellfish Aquaculture Training Program to meet specific needs within aboriginal communities.
-VIU also offers a bachelor's degree in First Nations Studies.
+VIU developed governing board and senate policies as well as Indigenous governed councils within the university structure.
+Elders-in-Residence are present on campus at VIU to provide social supports.

+VIU also offers a bachelor's degree in Indigenous/Xwulmuxw Studies.
 The B.A.
-Major and Minor in First Nations Studies are products of a collaboration between Vancouver Island University and the First Nations of Vancouver Island and Coastal British Columbia.
-Their purpose is to provide comprehensive, high-quality education respectful of the cultures of Aboriginal peoples, while meeting their diverse needs.
-The Child and Youth Care Diploma Program based at the Cowichan Campus (Duncan) works with Elders and Firsts Nations leaders from the Coast Salish tradition to prepare graduates to work with children, youth, families and communities in a manner that is described as bi-cultural.
-The Child and Youth Care Degree program offers an Aboriginal child welfare focus which explores and supports both Aboriginal and non Aboriginal students to work with Aboriginal families and communities.
+Major and Minor in Indigenous/Xwulmuxw Studies are products of a collaboration between Vancouver Island University and the First Nations of Vancouver Island and Coastal British Columbia.
+Their purpose is to provide comprehensive, high-quality education respectful of the cultures of Indigenous peoples, while meeting their diverse needs.